samvera/hyrax/README.md

 We recommend either Ruby 2.3 or the latest 2.2 version.

-# Creating a Sufia-based app
+# Creating a Hyrax-based app

 ## Redis

-[Redis](http://redis.io/) is a key-value store that Sufia uses to provide activity streams on repository objects and users, and to prevent race conditions as a global mutex when modifying order-persisting objects.
+[Redis](http://redis.io/) is a key-value store that Hyrax uses to provide activity streams on repository objects and users, and to prevent race conditions as a global mutex when modifying order-persisting objects.

 Starting up Redis will depend on your operating system, and may in fact already be started on your system.
 You may want to consult the [Redis documentation](http://redis.io/documentation) for help doing this.